AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-topics.md

     -   **G**: Number of comments received on a topic.
 This number changes based on the filter that you apply.

     All topics in the map are shown as a single composite document.
 The topics that the reviewer is allowed to review are shown normally.
-The topics that the review is not allowed to review are not shown.
+The topics that the reviewer is not allowed to review are shown as disabled.

     ![](images/review-read-only.png)